Legal Retrieval for Public Defenders: Empirical Evaluation of Retrieval Models and Rerankers

 \paragraph{Overall comparison.} Leveraging domain knowledge, we can improve retrieval quality.
 We show that query expansion eliciting IRAC traces and an optimized synthetic dataset both lead to performance increases.
 However, training on existing legal benchmarks and naively generated synthetic data decreases quality.
 We speculate this is caused by a domain shift: these datasets are simply too different from public defense retrieval.
 We alluded to this phenomenon in Figure \ref{fig:visualization_embeddings} and provide further evidence by showing queries from all datasets in Appendix Table \ref{tab:dataset-examples}.
 We show exact results (instead of average performance) for all models in Appendix Table \ref{tab:recalls_training_updated}.

-\paragraph{Robustness of the PD Dataset} Results between the proprietary NJ OPD dataset and the released PD dataset are highly correlated.
-In zero-shot settings, the resulting spearman R is 0.78 (p=0.02) for recall@5, for fine-tuning experiments, the spearman R consists of 0.88 across 20 fine-tuning experiments (four models and five different training datasets).
+\paragraph{Robustness of the PD Dataset} Results between the proprietary NJOPD dataset and the released PD dataset are highly correlated.
+In zero-shot settings, the resulting Spearman R is 0.79 (p=0.02) for Recall@5, for fine-tuning experiments, the Spearman R consists of 0.82 (p=9.1e-6) across 20 fine-tuning experiments (four models and five different training datasets).
+We also report retrieval results on a non-anonymized version of the PD dataset, and report results in Appendix Table \ref{tab:results_non_anonymized}.
+The resulting Spearman R of the anonymized and non-anonymized version is 1.0 in the zero-shot setting (perfect correlation), the correlation after 20 fine-tuning experiments results in a Spearman R of 0.99 (p=2.0e-16).
+We believe these results together confirm the validity of the benchmark, although it has been annotated by the author team and undergone anonymization.

+Since NJOPD documents span 25 years, and our PD dataset only contains briefs from 2023--2025, we also verify that retrieval performance is robust across different time periods of the NJOPD dataset.
+We report Spearman R between the PD dataset and NJOPD subsets stratified by year in Appendix Table \ref{tab:opd-by-year}.
+Correlations between the datasets are not driven by old NJOPD documents, but also generalize to more recent retrieval targets.

-We fine-tune all models five times with different seeds on each dataset and report the mean results of these five runs.
-In Appendix Table \ref{tab:recalls_training_CI}, we show the 95\% confidence intervals, and note that in almost all experiments, differences to zero-shot results of the same base model are significant.
-The confidence intervals of the fine-tuning experiments are moderate, with 0.70\% points for recall@5 for the NJ OPD dataset, and 0.74\% points for the PD dataset, and thus comparable to the confidence intervals of the BarExam QA dataset (0.68\% points).
+In all fine-tuning experiments, we train models five times with different seeds.
+In the main text, we consistently report the mean results of these five runs.
+In Appendix Table \ref{tab:recalls_training_CI}, we show the 95\% confidence intervals.
+In almost all experiments, differences to zero-shot results of the same base model are significant.
+The confidence intervals of the fine-tuning experiments are moderate, with an average of 0.70 percentage points for Recall@5 for the NJOPD dataset, and an average of 0.83 percentage points for the PD dataset.
+These are comparable to the confidence intervals of the BarExam QA dataset (0.68 percentage points).

-Given the practitioner-facing nature of the PD dataset, we report recall@5 as the official metric for the PD dataset (the BriefBank by default also returns five search results).
-Recall@5 is highly correlated with other standard information retrieval metrics, including Normalized Discounted cumulative gain (NDGC@5), Mean Reciprocal Rank (MRR@10), and Mean Average Precision (MAP@100).
-The lowest of these correlations with the reported recall@5 results is in the PD dataset and the MRR@10 metric, where the spearman R is 0.97 (p=1.1e-12).
+Given the practitioner-facing nature of the PD dataset, we report Recall@5 as the official metric (the Resource Library by default returns five search results).
+Recall@5 is highly correlated with other standard information retrieval metrics, including Normalized Discounted Cumulative Gain (NDCG@5), Mean Reciprocal Rank (MRR@10), and Mean Average Precision (MAP@100).
+The lowest of these correlations with the reported Recall@5 results is between MRR@10 and Recall@5, with a Spearman R of 0.97 (p=2.6e-12).
 We show detailed results for all metrics in Appendix Table \ref{tab:retrieval_metrics_with_spearman}.